 Most pop ups last a day.
 Or a month.
-This one's expected to last two years.
+San Antonio restaurant Hot Joy, which has expanded to Uptown Dallas, is expected to last two years.
 Some regular restaurants don't even last that long.

 Explaining the food at Hot Joy is like taking a rollercoaster ride without a harness.
 There's influences from "China, Texas, Vietnam, Japan, Louisiana, Thailand, Mexico, Malaysia and anything else that lights up our brain," Hot Joy owner Chad Carey said in a statement.